szalansky/snap/README.md

 * enforce SSL
 * set auto-expiration time for messages
 * specify recipient of the message and send them message URL via email
+* remove mutations from `snap.message-safe` namespace - value of some vars are set when the namespace is loaded and it reads from ENV; I don't like it and would like to find some more elegant solution

 ## Prerequisites